Misconceptions About Montessori

 Misconception: Montessori children's test scores are low

-Misconception: Montessori teachers do not teach -they leave that to the materials and the older children
+Misconception: Montessori teachers do not teach

 Misconception: Montessori only works for smart children

-Misconception: Montessori only works for self motivated children
+Misconception: Montessori only works for self-motivated children

 Misconception: Montessori only works for children from wealthy families